masterquest91/greetingpage/README.md

 - make the actual page background more decorated.
 Nothing too fancy, but it should be more than a black box in a whitespace.

 ### Wishful thinking:
--Apply decorative frame to recording
+- Apply decorative frame to recording